Versatile Lemon Syrup (Korean Lemon Chung)

 This recipe for lemon syrup (Korean lemon chung) is simple to prepare—all you need is a few ingredients to get started!
 A versatile recipe, lemon syrup can be used it in hot lemon tea, cold lemonade, or to create savory dishes.

 If you love adding a bright, citrusy kick to your drinks or cooking, keeping a jar of Korean lemon syrup (레몬청, lemon cheong) in your kitchen is a game changer.
-Unlike Meyer lemon syrup, which you boil down with sugar, you make Korean lemon syrup by layering fresh lemon slices with sugar and letting time create the syrup—no cooking required.
+Unlike typical lemon syrup, which you boil down with sugar, you make Korean lemon syrup by layering fresh lemon slices with sugar and letting time create the syrup—no cooking required.

 I grew up in Korea where jars of cheong (fruit preserved in sugar) were a common sight on the counter.
 Lemon cheong, along with plum syrup (maesil-cheong) and yuja (yuzu) syrup, became a household staple for tea, simple home remedies, and quick flavoring in everyday cooking.
 Even now, I make it the same way—slice, sugar, wait—and end up with a naturally sweet, refreshing lemon syrup that’s vegan, gluten-free, and versatile.